kit-cn-cms/NNFlow/README.md

 ### In a CMSSW environment
 If PyROOT is not installed on your machine, you can use a CMSSW environment to perform the preprocessing.
-It is not possible to use TensorFlow in this environment.
+It is not possible to perform the training in this environment.
 ```
 export VO_CMS_SW_DIR=/cvmfs/cms.cern.ch
 source $VO_CMS_SW_DIR/cmsset_default.sh